 The effects of Anointing are the strengthening of the sick person, the remission of sins (even when the person is incapable of confessing their sins) and possibly also bodily healing.

 Anointing is given when a person is seriously ill or in danger of death.
 Anointing should not be delayed until the point of death, however, and if the person subsequently recovers and relapses later, he or she can receive the sacrament again.

-If someone in your family is ill and would like to receive this Sacrament please call the Parish Office or contact Fr Michael.
+If someone in your family is ill and would like to receive this Sacrament please call the Parish Office or contact Fr Frank.